 So often we beat ourselves up over what we haven’t done rather than congratulating ourselves on what we have achieved.
 Remember to practise self-compassion and forgiveness, even on those days you feel like nothing is going right: when you’ve slept badly, the washing hasn’t been done and the dishes are piling up.

 Meditation shows us how to be less reactive to fleeting emotions and instead to respond from a place of clarity.
-Headspace specifically has been shown to reduce emotional reactivity and negative emotions.
+Headspace specifically has been shown to reduce emotional reactivity and negative emotions and even kids can benefit from mindfulness.
 Silence your inner critic and refocus your thoughts on all the positive steps you have taken.
 One or two small acts of kindness for yourself can make such a big difference to your mood.

 Get outside